gvwilson/sensibleadventures/nardica/nardica.md

 *Boom!*
 Iffy felt the explosion as much as she heard it.
 She whirled around.
-A pillar of dust climbed toward the sky above Halley as the harbor klaxon to blare.
+A pillar of dust climbed toward the sky above Rothera as the harbor klaxon to blare.

 The portable railgun on the pier spun through a hundred and eighty degrees.